chibuezeishionwu/PortfolioRebuild/README.md

 # Portfolio Rebuild - The Repository

-This repository is where most of my projects for the DTTP Web Development course is stored.
+This repository is where most of my projects for the DTTP Web Development course are stored.
 I will update the repository often with new projects as they come.

 ## Projects